 This patch only allows you to save logins.
 Without it, you would need to create an admin user for resellera.okay.network domain and another for customer1.okay.network.
 In this little example, it doesn't represent a big deal.
 Now, think this on a business where resellers add one, two or three new domains a day.

 The domain settings from the parent domain are not propagated to the children.
 This allows you to have exceptions.
 For example, if the resellera has a setting that customer1 doesn't like there is no need to create special configurations.
 Also, when you have hundreds of domains, finding where the setting is a challenge.
-Keeping the default settings and domain settings as they are, allows you only to look in two places.
+Keep the default settings and domain settings as they allow you only to look in two places.

 The super-domain is still responsible for creating the domain (or an API key linked to a super-admin user) and linking it to a parent domain.